TIBHIRIN MONASTERY

 Testament of Christian de Chergé, Algiers, December1 1993, Tibhirine, January1 1994

 "If one day - and it could be today - I fall victim to the terrorism that now seems to encompass all foreigners living in Algeria, I would like my community, my Church, my family, to remember that my life was given to God and to this country.
 May they accept that the only Master of all life is no stranger to this sudden departure.
 Let them pray for me: how could I be found worthy of such an offering?
 May they know how to associate this death with so many others, so violent, so indifferent to anonymity.
 My life is no more precious than any other - nor is it any less so.
 In any case, it does not have the innocence of childhood.
 I have lived long enough to know that I am complicit in the evil that seems, alas, to prevail in the world, and even in the evil that would strike me blindly.
 When the time comes, I'd like to have that moment of lucidity that would enable me to ask God's forgiveness and that of my brothers in humanity, and at the same time to forgive wholeheartedly those who have wronged me.
-I could not wish for such a death.
-Indeed, I don't see how I could rejoice if the people I love were indiscriminately accused of my murder.
+I could never wish for such a death.
+I think it's important to say so.
+Indeed, I don't see how I could be happy if the people I love were indiscriminately accused of my murder.
 To owe it to an Algerian, whoever he may be, especially if he claims to be acting in fidelity to what he believes to be Islam, is to pay too high a price for what may be called the "grace of martyrdom". [...]
 For me, Algeria and Islam are something else, they're a body and a soul.
 I've proclaimed this often enough, I believe, in the light of what I've received from it, so often finding in it the straight thread of the Gospel I learned at my mother's knee, my very first Church.
 Precisely in Algeria, and already with respect for Muslim believers.
 My death, of course, will seem to vindicate those who were quick to call me naive or idealistic: "Let him now say what he thinks!
-"But they must know that my most nagging curiosity will finally be set free.
+"But they must know that my most nagging curiosity will finally be unleashed.
 Here I will be able, if it pleases God, to plunge my gaze into that of the Father to contemplate with him his children of Islam as he sees them, all illuminated by the glory of Christ, fruits of his Passion invested by the gift of the Spirit whose secret joy will always be to establish communion and re-establish likeness by playing with differences.
 This lost life, totally mine and totally theirs, I give thanks to God, who seems to have wanted it entirely for this joy, in spite of everything.
 In this thanksgiving where all is said, from now on in my life I include you of course, friends of yesterday and today, and you, oh my friends here alongside my mother and father, my sisters and brothers and theirs, a hundredfold granted as promised!
 And you too, the last-minute friend, who didn't know what you were doing.
 Yes, for you too I want this thank you, and this "To God" envisioned of you.
 And may we meet again as happy thieves, in paradise if it pleases God, our Father.
 Amen!
 Inch'Allah!"

 If you want to know more, don't hesitate to discover or rediscover Xavier Beauvois'superb film Des hommes et des dieux.
 Awarded a prize at the 2010 Cannes Film Festival, the film traces the last three years of the Tibhirine monks' lives.

 Good to know: The monastery receives no subsidies and lives solely on the income from its small-scale agricultural production.
-So you can also buy products from the small store on site (jams, honey...).
+So you can also buy products from the small on-site store (jams, honey...).

 Did you know?
 This review was written by our professional authors.